awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 Your object detection model must be trained with 512 x 512 input images\.
 The pre\-trained models from the GluonCV Model Zoo already meet this requirement\.

-Trained object detection models must be compiled with the Amazon SageMaker Neo deep learning compiler\.
+Trained object detection models must be compiled with the SageMaker Neo deep learning compiler\.
 When compiling, make sure the target hardware matches the hardware of your Greengrass core device\.
-For more information, see [ Amazon SageMaker Neo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html) in the *Amazon SageMaker Developer Guide*\.
+For more information, see [ SageMaker Neo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html) in the *Amazon SageMaker Developer Guide*\.

 The compiled model must be added as an ML resource \([Amazon S3 model source](ml-inference.md#s3-ml-resources)\) to the same Greengrass group as the connector\.